 Defense and government lawyers, and even the judge, exchanged fiery accusations over alleged prejudgement, criminal intentions, lack of evidence and use of a controversial ethnic slur in a tense first trial hearing against labor leader Rong Chhun on Friday.

-The Phnom Penh Municipal Court opened its trial in the morning against Chhun, Khmer Win Party leader Suong Sophorn, Khmer Thavrak activist Sar Kanika and Ton Nimol, who was arrested after protesting outside the Chinese Embassy, for incitement to disturb social security.
+The Phnom Penh Municipal Court opened its trial in the morning against Chhun, Khmer Win Party leader Soung Sophorn, Khmer Thavrak activist Sar Kanika and Ton Nimol, who was arrested after protesting outside the Chinese Embassy, for incitement to disturb social security.
 Only Chhun was questioned on Friday.

 Chhun was arrested in late July over a statement he issued alleging irregularities and incursions at the Vietnamese border.
 Sophorn and Kanika were arrested amid protests in his support.